 Meet the Team

-Our Artistic and Advisory Team includes former principal dancers and ballet masters (Dance Theatre of Harlem, American Ballet Theatre); award-winning lighting, film-production, and costume designers; Broadway gypsies; gallery artists; a New York entertainment lawyer; theater producers, B’nai Brith and synagogue leaders; Arts Leadership and Entrepreneurship experts; and two digital media company CEOs.
+Our Artistic Team includes former principal dancers and ballet masters (Dance Theatre of Harlem, Texas Ballet Theatre); award-winning lighting, film-production, and costume designers; Broadway gypsies; gallery artists; a New York entertainment lawyer; theater producers, B’nai Brith and synagogue leaders; Arts Leadership and Entrepreneurship experts; and two digital media company CEOs.

-Harnessing our diverse networks will help us engage with a wide swath of local, regional, arts, social justice, and educational communities.
+Harnessing our diverse networks will help us engage with a wide swath of international, national, local, regional, arts, social justice, and educational communities.

 Dr. Suki John